 Pepper Miller, President of the Hunter-Miller Group, and author of the book, Black Still Matters in Marketing

-Download the free eBook to read their discussion of:
+Download the full eBook to read their discussion of:

 - Today’s definition of multicultural marketing

 - Whether multiculturalism will mean a greater blending or segmentation of cultures

 - The impact of rising nationalism and populism on multiculturalism